 - The time spent providing the education

 The interview can take place in a venue of your choice and will be based on what you have said in your application.
 This is called the preliminary assessment.
-Your assessor will complete a draft assessment report and a copy of this is forwarded to you for comment.
-Following the report your child’s name will either be entered into the register or your case will be referred for a comprehensive assessment.
+Your assessor will complete a draft assessment report and a copy of this will be forwarded to you for comment.
+Following the report, your child’s name will either be entered into the register or your case will be referred for a comprehensive assessment.

 If Tusla is not able to decide whether you are providing a minimum education, a comprehensive assessment will be carried out.
-This is more in-depth and involves the assessor spending some time with you, observing how you teach or work with your child, inspecting your educational materials and talking to your child.
+This is more in-depth.
+The assessor spends some time with you, observing how you teach or work with your child, inspecting your educational materials and talking to your child.

-- Require the Tusla to add your child’s name to the register
+- Require Tusla to add your child’s name to the register

-- Require the Tusla to add your child’s name to the register, subject to your undertaking to comply with any requirements the appeal committee considers appropriate.
+- Require Tusla to add your child’s name to the register if you agree to comply with any requirements the appeal committee considers appropriate.

 Home Education Network

-If you choose to teach your child at home, the Home Education Network is a support and lobby group for home educators in Ireland.
-It aims to help parents use the available resources to develop educational techniques suitable for each child’s needs.
-It also allows for the exchange of ideas and experience among home educators through regular meetings and newsletters.
-Its website contains links to research and online information about home education and it also operates a library service of books on home education that is available to members.
+HEN aims to help parents use available resources to develop educational techniques suitable for each child’s needs.
+Members exchange ideas and experiences of home education through regular meetings and newsletters.
+Its website has links to research and online information about home education.
+The network also operates a library service of books on home education for members.